Digging holes in dirt is easy when you have a post hole auger machine. But what if you’re stuck digging those post holes yourself?

 On top of having an earth auger, you will need a few extra tools on hand to make sure the job gets done.

 You will need a shovel to start your hole, a wheelbarrow for the extra dirt, a digging bar to chop away at roots, dislodge rocks, and working at hard soil.
+Some folks prefer a different kind of digging tool called a Root Slayer Shovel.

 You might also need a clamshell digger to get rid of the dirt at the bottom of your hole or to dig deeper, past the limits of your auger machine.